 In April 2017, the Federal Treasurer tasked the Productivity Commission to undertake a public inquiry into the impact on our national economy of Australia’s system of HFE.

-The inquiry is to consider the influence the current system of HFE has on productivity, efficiency and economic growth, including the:
+The inquiry considered the influence the current system of HFE has on productivity, efficiency and economic growth, including the:

 - movement of capital and labour across state borders;